DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 `Next`means we just refer to the screen representing the second step in our wizard.
 In addition to that we have to pass required context information for the next step.
 This context information includes:
 * The primary key of the newly created/ edited record
 * The import state of the newly created/ edited record The `Navigate` command allows to jump to the designated screen and to pass parameters.
-Set the `OnSelect` propery of the button to `Navigate(WizardStepUploadData, ScreenTransition.None, { locImpState: locImpState, locImpCode: locImpCode})`. `{}` is an arbitrary json structure that we use to pass the information. `WizardStepUploadData` is the name of new screen and we just pass the current values of the local variables.
+Set the `OnSelect` property of the button to `Navigate(WizardStepUploadData, ScreenTransition.None, { locImpState: locImpState, locImpCode: locImpCode})`. `{}` is an arbitrary json structure that we use to pass the information. `WizardStepUploadData` is the name of new screen and we just pass the current values of the local variables.

 The `Home` button shall reference the entry page for the importer.
 Passing any parameters is not required.
 Therefore just set the `OnSelect` of the button to `Navigate(OvrImports, ScreenTransition.None, {})`.
 Local variables will be correctly adjusted because in the overview page because we implemented the `OnVisible` property of the overview screen.